 Twenty miles from the Bering Sea Coast, along the Ninglick River, sits the Native Village of Newtok, or Niuqtaq in Yup’ik.
 For over two thousand years, the ancestors of the Newtok people traveled seasonally in order to be close to the animals and vegetation on which they subsisted.

 The village of Newtok was first documented in the 1949 U.S. Geologic Survey.
 In the 1950s when The Bureau of Indian Affairs began building schools for the tribes in rural Alaska, a site was selected across the river from where the group had settled.
 In 1958, the school was erected.
 At that time most village residents were living in sod huts.
-Newtok was just the winter settling place then, and every spring before the river ice broke, they’d travel across the river to Nelson island where they set up summer tents.
+Newtok was just the winter settling place then, and every spring before the river ice broke, they would travel across the river to Nelson island where they set up summer tents.

 For more information on the relocation history and progress visit the Newtok Planning Group Website.

 Of interest: In November 2015, the Newtok underwent a change in leadership.
-Paul Charles became president after the current Newtok Village Council and Village of Newtok filed an injunction against members of the previous council.
+Paul Charles became president after the current Newtok Village Council and the Village of Newtok filed an injunction against members of the previous council.